varun21vaidya/React/Learnings.md

   ### JSX:

-      To redue complexity of reactelements to build HTML, JSX was created
+      To reduce complexity of react elements to build HTML, JSX was created
       - JSX is not HTML in Javascript.
       - JSX is HTML-like syntax or XML-like.